pfmoore/lea/README.md

 Note that Leapp is not a true programming language.
 It is just a thin "syntactic sugar" layer on top of Python / Lea.
 The good news is that you can use standard Python syntax and put Leapp expressions as needed (or the opposite!) ; your favorite Python modules can be used as usual.

+The "_probabilistic programming_" nature of Lea/Leapp is advocated in the small apologia  [P("Hello world!") = 0.28](https://bitbucket.org/piedenis/lea/wiki/LeappPPLHelloWorld).

 ## Lea features

 Here are the main features of Lea :